How far in advance are movie release dates announced?

 Finally, when movie release dates change, which direction do they tend to move in - sooner, or later?

-In three-quarters of cases, when revised release dates are announced they are later than the previous date.
+In three-quarters of cases, when revised release dates are annouced they are later than the previous date.

 Further reading